 - Presented in both high definition and standard definition.

-- Fully illustrated booklet featuring interviews and new essays from Tom Charity and Al Ruban.
+- Fully illustrated booklet featuring new essays and notes from Michael Atkinson, Brian Morton and Tom Charity.

 English for the hard-of-hearing

 - 2 Europe (except Russia, Ukraine, and Belarus), Middle East, Egypt, Japan, South Africa, Swaziland, Lesotho, Greenland, French Overseas departments and territories